 I can recall going out on a date with a fellow PhD student.
 He had a good job, two houses, and a nice car; AND he was a total jerk.
 I literally felt like I was being molested on the date.
-I only went on one date with him, but it made me understand quickly that no matter what a man has or how successful he is, that does not mean he has class.
+I only went on one date with him, but it made me understand quickly that no matter what a man has or how successful he is, that does not mean he has class (check out my blog on some men or not that deep).
 And that I must learn not to be blinded by education, money, or material things.
 These things do not make a relationship, the people make the relationship.
 And if one of the people in the relationship is severely flawed, then there cannot be a healthy relationship.

 I learned to be pickier.